Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Preliminary Research Context

-FHMM uses HMM as its backbone algorithm for learning relationship between defined discrete states.
-An HMM [19][29] is a statistical Markov model with hidden states.
+FHMM uses a Hidden Markov Model (HMM) as its backbone algorithm for learning relationship between defined discrete states.
+An HMM \cite{rabiner, alghamdi} is a statistical Markov model with hidden states.
 These hidden states are not directly visible to the observer.
-The HMM can be completely defined by parameters A (transition matrix), B (observation matrix), $\pi$ (prior probability) as
+The HMM can be completely defined by parameters $A$ (transition matrix), $B$ (observation matrix), $\pi$ (prior probability) as

 Two assumptions are made by the model.
 The first, called the Markov assumption, states that the current state is dependent only on the previous state.
 The second, called the independence assumption, states that the output observation at time $t$ is dependent only on the current state; it is independent of previous observations and states.
 Given a set of examples from a process, we would be able to estimate the model parameters $\lambda = \theta(A, B, \pi)$ that best describe that process.
 Then, we could discover the hidden state sequence that was most likely to have produced a given observation sequence.
-More details can be found in [19].
+More details can be found in \cite{rabiner}.